criptolot/bsvcoin/README.md

 What is Bsvcoin?
 ----------------

-Bsvcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Bsvcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Bsvcoin Core is the name of open source software which enables the use of this currency.
+Bsvcoin is an experimental digital currency that allows instant payments to anyone and to buy Real Estate Assets in Venezuela and anywhere in the world.
+Bsvcoin uses peer-to-peer technology to operate without a central authority: the management of transactions and the issuance of money are carried out collectively by the network.
+Bsvcoin Core is the name of the open source software that allows the use of this currency.
+Using for this also Smart Contracts

-For more information read the original Bsvcoin whitepaper.
+For more information, read the original Bsvcoin whitepaper.

 License
 -------